gwblok/garytown/BlackLotusKB5025885/ConfigMgr/readme.md

 - 25.8.11.15.57 - You'll want to update the UBR info after import.
 You can check the scripts here to see the change (July 2024 -> July 2025 requirement)
 - 25.8.11.15.59 - Updated all of the individual scripts with the July UBR data

+## NOTE
+NOTE: Step 2 doesn't work in PowerShell ISE.
+If you run launch PowerShell directly, or use VSCode, it works fine.
+If you're testing manually, don't use PowerShell ISE

 Two Baselines | Remediation | Monitoring

 ## Monitoring